HCPS Closure Hotlines

 The U.S. Centers for Disease Control and Prevention coronavirus webpage describes what families and individuals can do to be prepared and minimize the spread of coronavirus.
 The Virginia Department of Health provides recommendations and current information specific to the commonwealth.

-The Richmond and Henrico health districts have opened a public hotline at 804-205-3501 for health and medical questions related to COVID-19.
-The line is staffed every day from 8 a.m. to 8 p.m.
+The Richmond and Henrico health districts have a public hotline at 804-205-3501 for health and medical questions related to COVID-19.
+The line is staffed every day from 8 a.m.-8 p.m.
 (Updated 3/24)

-School facilities are closed for community activities and events during the closure.
-(Updated 3/24)
+School facilities are closed for community activities and events during the summer.
+(Updated 6/16)